jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Card _Alpha_.md

 :::VerticalSplitItem
 This example shows how to use the `component.card` in a `component.list`.
 In the card is an `image` and `view` component. the `view` is used to create the layout positions for the `icon`, `text,` and `button` components below the `image`.

-**Examples: **
+**Examples:**

-1. See the *custom component* example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/templates/cards/cards-list.jigx" target="_blank">GitHub</a>.
+1. See the *custom component* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/components/templates/cards/cards-list.jigx).
-2. See the *jig* example in <a href="https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards-in-list.jigx" target="_blank">GitHub</a>.
+2. See the *jig* example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/d5eb38a64423482ed10703b0b2889709beee309c/quickstart/jigx-samples/jigs/custom-components/molecules-organisms/cards/cards-in-list.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Jpza9g4DzeGCJooR4iHUD-20241113-140257.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Jpza9g4DzeGCJooR4iHUD-20241113-140257.png" size="70" width="1224" height="2466" position="center" caption="List of cards" alt="List of cards"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Jpza9g4DzeGCJooR4iHUD-20241113-140257.png" size="70" position="center" caption="List of cards" alt="List of cards"}
 :::
 ::::